rougemeilland/SevenZip.Compression.Wrapper.NET/docs/AboutContentProperties_en.md

 ReadBytes(inStream, headerData); // Read the header part Byte majorVersion = headerData[0]; // The major version is not used.
 Byte minorVersion = headerData[1]; // The minor version is not used.
-UInt16 contentPropertyLength = BitConverter.ToUInt16(headerData, 2); // Get the length of content property
+UInt16 contentPropertyLength = BitConverter.ToUInt16(headerData, 2); // Get the length of content properties
-if (contentPropertyLength != LzmaDecoder.CONTENT_PROPERTY_SIZE) // Check the length of content property
+if (contentPropertyLength != LzmaDecoder.CONTENT_PROPERTY_SIZE) // Check the length of content properties
     throw new Exception("Illegal LZMA format");
-Span<Byte> contentProperty = new Span<Byte>(headerData, 4, LzmaDecoder.CONTENT_PROPERTY_SIZE); // Get the content property part.
+Span<Byte> contentProperty = new Span<Byte>(headerData, 4, LzmaDecoder.CONTENT_PROPERTY_SIZE); // Get the content properties part.
-using (LzmaDecoder decoder = LzmaDecoder.CreateDecoder(new LzmaDecoderProperties { FinishMode = true }, contentProperty)) // Create a decoder with content property
+using (LzmaDecoder decoder = LzmaDecoder.CreateDecoder(new LzmaDecoderProperties { FinishMode = true }, contentProperty)) // Create a decoder with content properties
 {
     decoder.Code(inStream, outStream, null, null, null); // Decode the body of the data }